 The composition and the functions of our three standing committees of our Board of Directors are set forth below.
-Our Board of Directors will appoint members of the committees and designate Chairs of those committees from among those individuals elected at the 2021 Annual Meeting of Stockholders to serve on our Board of Directors until the 2022 Annual Meeting of Stockholders.
+Our Board of Directors will appoint members of the committees and designate Chairs of those committees from among those individuals elected at the Meeting to serve on our Board of Directors until the 2025 Annual Meeting of Stockholders.